korikuzma/biocommons.seqrepo/.devcontainer/README.md

 Open the VS Code Command Palette: Shift + Command + P (Mac) / Ctrl + Shift + P (Windows/Linux)

-Type and select the following inside the Command Palette: `> Dev Containers: Rebuild and Reopen in Container`
+Type and select the following inside the Command Palette: `> Dev Containers: Rebuild and Reopen in Container`\
+_Note: It might only have `Rebuild and Reopen in Container` in a different VS Code version_

 The Dev Container will be created and install the dependencies needed.